kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 October 14: Version 7.2: Fixed 'Display Durations In Input History' mode when the icons would be offset way too much from the text on higher screen resolutions.
 Added an option to scale the 'Startup, Active, Recovery, Total, Advantage' text next to the framebar, and it will now by default scale automatically to 2 times the size when on screen width larger than 1920.
 Made the text inside the frames that shows the number of same consecutive frames scale larger on higher screen resolutions.
 - 2025 October 19: Version 7.3: Added an option to display a "PUNISH" message when punishing a move.
 There are two settings for this: Settings - General Settings - "Show 'Punish' Message When Punishing Presumed Recovery' and "Show 'Punish' Message When Punishing After A Block/Hit/Armor".
 - 2025 October 19: Version 7.4: Exclude hitting someone during their dash (yes, even Johnny's dash) or backdash animation from the "PUNISH" message.
 Exclude Blitz Shield Reject from the "PUNISH" message.
 After blocking/getting hit/armoring, if the hit you blocked/got hit by/armored was by a projectile, and after creating that projectile opponent has changed animation (i.e. recovered), then, if you "punish" afterwards, it won't show the "PUNISH" message.
-2025 October 22: Version 7.5: Fixed 'Position Reset Mod', 'Player 1/2 Is Boss', 'Highlight Red/Green/Blue When Becoming Idle', 'Don't Reset Burst And Tension Gauges When In Faint', 'Don't Reset RISC When In Burst Or Faint' checkboxes not having any effect if turned on after the mod is already initialized, and only enabling those features after the mod is reloaded.
+2025 October 22: Version 7.5: Fixed `Position Reset Mod`, `Player 1/2 Is Boss`, `Highlight Red/Green/Blue When Becoming Idle`, `Don't Reset Burst And Tension Gauges When In Faint`, `Don't Reset RISC When In Burst Or Faint` checkboxes and `Highlight When Cancels Into Moves Available` list not having any effect if turned on after the mod is already initialized with them being off, and only enabling those features after the mod is reloaded with them being on.
 2025 October 22: Version 7.6: Fix the Pin icon's graphics in mod's windows being gibberish.
 2025 October 29: Version 7.7: Added an "FPS" field to regulate the game's FPS.
+2025 November 6: Version 7.8: Added Hitbox Editor, accessible through the "Hitbox Editor" button in the "Hitboxes" section of the main UI.